 When the first acre is successfully completed, the local seed materials should then be in sufficient quantity to do a larger area, and efficient techniques developed to get the per-acre price down to a reasonable cost.

 You can start with a smaller area to test technologies and gradually ramp them up into larger areas.
-We like to start with 1/20th to 1/10th acre, and get that small area successfully done first.
-For example, test plots in the San Joaquin Valley in Kern County, even in a drought year with only 3.5" of annual precipitation (as during the 2001-2002 drought), expect greater than 50% plant cover; and of the plant cover present you want to see 95+% living local native plants by April first, measured (as % canopy cover at one foot from ground level) within a belt transect.
+We like to start with only one square yard for each test plot and get that small area successfully done first.
+For example, test plots in the San Joaquin Valley in Kern County, even in a drought year with only 3.5" of annual precipitation (as during the 2001-2016 drought), expect greater than 50% plant cover; and of the plant cover present you want to see 95+% living local native plants by April first, measured (as % canopy cover at one foot from ground level) within a belt transect.
 What that mean is for every $100,000 spent, even in a drought year in Kern County, test plots should have at least 300 square feet that has 95+% local native plants.

 Smaller areas can be utilized to prove out restoration technologies before

 "NATIVE SEEDBANK = Money in the Bank" When there is a native seedbank in the soils, that seedbank is like money in the bank.!
 It means that just by managing the exotics, the local native plants can regrow without any seeding or planting.
 Read how this occurred on 74 acres in Santa Cruz County, in "Releasing the Native Seedbank: An Innovative Approach to Restoring a Coastal California Ecosystem" in ECOLOGICAL RESTORATION, June 2002 (Vol.20, no.2) pages 102-106.

 If there is a viable native seedbank, and seeding or planting is not necessary, then